abalasa-amd/cvs/docs/install/cvs-install.rst

    -	``tests``: This folder has the PyTest scripts which internally call the library functions under the ``./lib`` directory.
 They're in native Python and can be invoked from any Python scripts for reusability.
 The ``tests`` directory has a subfolder based on the nature of the tests like health, RCCL, training, and more.
    -	``lib``: This is a collection of Python modules with utility functions that can be reused in other Python scripts.
    -	``input``: This is a collection of the input JSON files that are provided to the PyTest scripts using the two arguments ``--cluster_file`` and the ``--config_file``.
 The ``--cluster_file`` is a JSON file which captures all the aspects of the cluster test bed, such as the IP address/hostnames, username, keyfile, and more.
-   -	``utils``: This is a collection of standalone scripts which can be run natively without PyTest; they offer different utility functions.
+   -	``utils``: This is a collection of standalone scripts which can be run natively without PyTest.
+They offer different utility functions.

 2. Navigate to the extracted directory and run the installation script: